-Foreclosure and Real Estate Owned Appraisals in Los Angeles County
+Real Estate Owned Appraisals in Los Angeles County

-WalshStreet Appraisals has the training in both furnishing snapshots of market value for our mortgage servicing clients, in addition to "quick sale" forecasts that respect your pressing needs.
+When there is a property in foreclosure, you need to differentiate the difference between fair market worth and "quick disposition" value to know your possible charge-off liability.
+WalshStreet Appraisals has the knowledge in both supplying snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that respect your timeline.